-BUSINESS AND COMPUTER TECHNOLOGY
+BUSINESS, COMPUTERS AND TECHNOLOGY

 The Business & Technology Department is committed to preparing our students for leadership positions in the 21st century.
-Our goal is to provide a broad business background, entrepreneurial zeal, and up-to-date technological opportunities.
+Our goal is to provide a broad business background, entrepreneurial zeal, up-to-date technological opportunities, and a learning track for students interested in computer science.